Skip to content. | Skip to navigation

 Rifkin shows how the work of these queer or two-spirit Native writers affirms the significance of the erotic as an exercise of individual and community sovereignty.
 In this way, we come to see how their work contests the homophobic, sexist, and exclusivist policies and attitudes of tribal communities as well as those of the nation-state.

 Mark Rifkin is associate professor of English at the University of North Carolina at Greensboro.
-He is author of Manifesting America: The Imperial Construction of U.S. National Space and When Did Indians Become Straight?: Kinship, the History of Sexuality, and Native Sovereignty, and co-editor of Sexuality, Nationality, Indigeneity: Rethinking the State at the Intersection of Native American and Queer Studies.
+He is author of Manifesting America: The Imperial Construction of U.S. National Space and When Did Indians Become Straight?: Kinship, the History of Sexuality, and Native Sovereignty (winner of the John Hope Franklin Prize for best book in American Studies in 2011), and co-editor of Sexuality, Nationality, Indigeneity: Rethinking the State at the Intersection of Native American and Queer Studies.

 Mark Rifkin’s ability to productively articulate the connections between straightness and empire alone marks him as one of the most significant scholars in American Indian Studies.
 In this book, Rifkin thoughtfully prods us to think about how queer Native writers are literally ‘reimagining’ Indianness outside of those oppressive norms in a way that nuances our understanding of how Native peoples practice sovereignty in everyday life, despite the continued influence of imperialism inside tribal politics.